The lovely Thame 10k road race

 Thame is a thriving market town in the heart of Oxfordshire, situated at the foot of the Chiltern Hills.
 It is located approximately 13 miles east of Oxford and 10 miles southwest of the Buckinghamshire town of Aylesbury.
 Thame derives its name from the River Thame, which flows along the north side of the centre.
-The iconic boat-shaped High Street stands as testimony to the historic market place for which it was originally designed.
+Also, the iconic boat-shaped High Street stands as testimony to the historic market place for which it was originally designed.
 Plenty of restaurants and café line the high street, and a market continues to this day.

 There was a limit of 1000 entrants, minimum age of 15, cost of entry £16 affiliated, £18 unaffiliated in advance.
 The event is quite popular and sells out each year, so you have to remember to register before its too late.
 Venue facilities were listed as; parking in town-centre car parks, changing facilities (including showers), chip timing, free technical T-shirt and medal supplied by the sponsors, CPM and Thame Runners.

 The course profile is pretty much flat and doesn’t have many twist or turns.
 Therefore, there is a real chance for a personal best at this race.

 I overslept after travelling back from Cornwall and via Sommerset the day before.
 I usually like to take my time and arrive at races reasonably early to not feel so rushed.
 Fortunately, I was lucky to find a parking place a short distance from the venue on a side road.
 The race headquarters and start are held at the Thame Leisure Centre on the edge of the town.
 A café at the rear of the complex provides refreshments before and after the race if needed.